-Possible Comment by a Reviewer Possible Resolution Wrong or Missing Glyph Glyph is corrected, or the missing glyph is supplied.
+Wrong or Missing Glyph Glyph is corrected, or the missing glyph is supplied.
 The ideograph is moved to D-set for manual checking.
 Wrong KangXi radical / strokes count / first stroke Data will be corrected and this Ideograph will be moved to D-set for further manual checking.
 Wrong IDS IDS will be corrected and the character will be moved to D-set until it is checked again by the IDS checker.
-Moved to D-set (in case IDS cannot be corrected).
-May be unifiable with U+xxxxx (standardized ideograph) Unified with U+xxxxx and submitter will request new Source ID to U+xxxxx.
-Unified with U+xxxxx and submitter will request that this character be treated as a Compatibility Ideograph.
+Move to D-set (in case IDS cannot be corrected).
+May be unifiable with U+xxxxx (standardized ideograph) Unified with U+xxxxx and the submitter will request a new source reference to U+xxxxx.
+Unified with U+xxxxx and the submitter will request that this character be treated as a Compatibility Ideograph.
 Unified to U+xxxxx and this entry will be removed.
 (May consider to register it to IVS.)
 Not unifiable.
-May be unifiable with xxxxx (M-set Unified with xxxxx and this source ID will be ideograph) attached to xxxxx.
-Unified with xxxxx and the submitter may consider registering it as a Compatibility ideograph Character or IVS.
-Not Unifiable.
+May be unifiable with xxxxx (M-set ideograph) Unified with xxxxx and this source reference will be attached to xxxxx.
+Unified with xxxxx and the submitter may consider registering it as a Compatibility Ideograph Character or IVS.
+Not unifiable.

-4.2 Guidelines for D Set
+4.2.
+Guidelines for D-Set

-Ideographs in D Set are the ones that either cannot be checked automatically by IDS checking algorithm or the ones of which the attribute data have been questioned by a member body or that are suspected to be unifiable with other standardized or working set ideographs.
-For the ideographs that cannot be machine-checked by IDS matching, at least two non-submitter member bodies must check them manually to ensure that the ideographs are not unifiable with any standardized ideograph or working set ideograph.
-For the ideographs that might be unifiable with other ideographs, the submitter of these ideographs is requested to prepare arguments and evidence to show that such ideographs should be separately encoded.
+Ideographs in D-Set are either the ones that cannot be checked automatically by IDS checking algorithm or the ones of which the attribute data have been questioned by a member body or that are suspected to be unifiable with other standardized or working set ideographs.
+For the ideographs that cannot be machine-checked by IDS matching, at least two non-submitter member bodies must check them manually to ensure that the ideographs are not unifiable with any standardized ideographs or working set ideographs.
+For the ideographs that might be unifiable with other ideographs, the submitters of these ideographs are requested to prepare arguments and evidence to show that such ideographs should be separately encoded.

-Possible Comment by IDS Checker Possible Conclusion Incomplete IDS IDS will be corrected and it will be moved to IDS with extra character M-set when next IDS-check is done.
-Component is not an ideograph Proper IDS cannot be generated and manual har har and and all checking is needed.
+Possible Comment by IDS Checker Possible Conclusion Incomplete IDS IDS with extra character IDS will be corrected and it will be moved to M-set when next IDS-check is done.
+Component is not an ideograph Proper IDS cannot be generated and manual checking is needed.
 Possible Comment by a Reviewer Possible Conclusion Wrong KangXi radical Data will be corrected.
 Wrong stroke count Proposal to correct data is not accepted, as it is Wrong first stroke an ambiguous case and the IRG agrees that the previous choice of XX is more appropriate.
 Wrong IDS IDS will be corrected and will be checked by the IDS checker again.
 Correct IDS cannot be generated and manual checking is needed.
-May be unifiable with U+xxxxx Unified with U+xxxxx and new source is added (standardized ideograph) to U+xxxxx.
+May be unifiable with U+xxxxx Unified with U+xxxxx and a new source will be (standardized ideograph) added to U+xxxxx.
 The new candidate entry should be deleted.
 Not unifiable, as shown by the evidence IRG N xxxx.
-Moved to M-set.
-May be unifiable with xxxxx (M-set or D-set Unified with xxxxx in M-set and new source of ideograph) this candidate ideograph is added to xxxx.
-The new candidate entry is deleted from D-Set Unified with xxxxx in D-Set and new source of this candidate ideograph is added to xxxx in D-Set.
-The new candidate entry is removed from D-Set.
-Not unifiable, as shown by the evidence IRG N Not unifiable, as shown by the evidence IRG N Not unifiable, as shown by the evidence IRG N Checked against all standardized and xxxxx.
-Move to M-set Moved to M-set as two non-submitter member Checked against all standardized and - Moved to M oot, do the hon oddimited member working set ideographs with radical X and stroke count of Y±2. bodies (XX and YY) confirmed that this ideograph is not unifiable with any existing SHOKE COUNT OF TIZ. standardized or working set ideographs.
-Checking against ideographs with radical X may not be enough.
-This ideograph will also be checked against ideographs with radical Z. De Grieckeu against lueographs with faultai Z.
+Move to M-set.
+May be unifiable with xxxxx (M-set or D-set Unified with xxxxx in M-set and a new source